United-Codes/cloudofficeprint-python/examples/spacex_example/spacex_example.md

 <img src="./imgs/pptx_template/slide2.png" width="600" />
 <!-- TODO: change this link to Github link -->

-Again, the placeholders will be replaced with data by the AOP server.
-Since the data given to the AOP server will be in JSON-format (see [Process input data](#process-input-data)), it is possible to reach a subfield of an entry by using `entry.subfield`.
+Again, the placeholders will be replaced with data by the Cloud Office Print server.
+Since the data given to the Cloud Office Print server will be in JSON-format (see [Process input data](#process-input-data)), it is possible to reach a subfield of an entry by using `entry.subfield`.
 So if `headquarters` is a JSON object like this:
 ```json
 "headquarters": {
     "address": "",